 - Role: Research Group HeadGroup: Perinatal Inflammation and Neurophysiology

-In 2018, Dr Galinsky was awarded the Bethlehem Griffiths Research Foundation Young Researcher of Year for his work on understanding the role of inflammation in the pathophysiology of fetal and newborn brain injury.
+In 2018, Dr Galinsky was awarded the Bethlehem Griffiths Research Foundation Young Researcher of Year for his work on understanding the role of inflammation in fetal and newborn brain injury.
 Dr Galinsky chaired the Perinatal Society of Australia and New Zealand’s (PSANZ, the largest perinatal research society in Australia-Oceania) Early Career Researcher Committee and served as a board member of PSANZ ltd. (2015-2018).
-In 2015, Dr Galinsky was recruited to the board of the International Fetal and Neonatal Physiological Society, one of the world’s premier fetal and neonatal research platforms.
+In 2021, Dr Galinsky was recruited to the board of the International Fetal and Neonatal Physiological Society, one of the world’s premier fetal and neonatal research platforms.

-Through collaborative partnerships with clinical experts, academia and industry, Dr Galinsky and his team are discovering new and improved drug targets for the treatment of perinatal brain injury, and developing physiological biomarkers and brain imaging technology to improve the sensitivity and specificity of brain injury detection for improved treatment outcomes.
+Through collaborative partnerships with clinical experts, academia and industry, we are discovering new and improved drug targets for the treatment of perinatal brain injury and developing physiological biomarkers and imaging techniques to improve brain injury detection.

 Stojanovska V, Atik A, Nitsos I, Sköld B, Barton SK, Zahra VA, Rodgers K, Hooper SB, Polglase GR, Galinsky R (2018) Effects of intrauterine inflammation on cortical grey matter of near-term lambs.
 Front Pediatr 6:145